sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/README.md

 **Q: I'm having trouble with running Android apps, what can I do?**

-If some of your Android apps fail to launch or tend to crash, then it is worthwhile trying to restart the AndroidTM AppSupport of your Sailfish device.
+If some of your Android apps fail to launch or tend to crash, then it is worthwhile trying to restart the Android AppSupport of your Sailfish device.
 Restarting the Android service ends all processes related to it, and after this starts them up again.
-In order to do this, go to Settings > AndroidTM AppSupport and stop it by tapping the "Stop" button and then restart it by tapping the "Start" button.
+In order to do this, go to Settings > Android AppSupport and stop it by tapping the "Stop" button and then restart it by tapping the "Start" button.

 **Q: I updated my Android app to a new version but it fails to work now.
 What can I do?**